forthy42/net2o/wiki/squid.md

 ## How to really distribute book-keeping

+_For the record: WeChat's payment system has in the order of 1 million TPS peak on Chinese New Year_

-A distributed database can be replicated or partitioned (or both).
+A “distributed database” can be replicated or partitioned (or both).
 BlockChains as of now are replicated; that's the scaling problem mentioned in the bullshit bingo sheet above.
 They also need to be partitioned to gain all the benefits of modern distributed databases.
+Doing the partitioning off-chain is sidestepping the problem instead of solving it.
+Note that the lightning network hints at possible solutions, without being one.

 An important design goal for me is to handle massive ammounts of micropayments, because that's an application where I see a legitime need for cryptographic payment protection.
-Ransomware fees, tax evasion, and illegal business are probably already handled well by BitCoin.
+Ransomware fees, tax evasion, and illegal business are fringe cases without benefit to mankind, and therefore not interesting.

-All coins have a value, a unit (if you want to keep different kinds of values in the same ledger, you need that), a creation date (time of the creating transaction, which also is the index into the corresponding block), and an owner pubkey.
+All coins/accounts have a value, a unit (if you want to keep different kinds of values in the same ledger, you need that), a creation date (time of the creating transaction, which also is the index into the corresponding block), and an owner pubkey+signature, making it immutable without consent of the owner.

-All transactions contain an implicit block hash that refers to the state of the ledger at the beginning of this transaction, a list of origins, and the credited amount, a list of destinations and the debited amount, a contract, a list of signatures of all originators (showing the consent of those) and finally a list of signatures of all destinations.
-All sources must be from the same ledger, destinations will be routed there.
+All transactions contain an implicit block hash that refers to the state of the ledger at the beginning of this transaction, an origin state transition, and a destination state transition with the same delta (transaction fees left out).

 These are the operations you want to perform in the ledger: